theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 We're pleased to announced that **QRL mainnet version 3 (codenamed Cesium) has been released!**

-This mainnet release is the result of [QRL Improvement Proposal #16 (QIP-016)](/qips/qip016/) which proposed to reduce QRL emissions in order to improve the netowrk.
+This mainnet release is the result of [QRL Improvement Proposal #16 (QIP-016)](/qips/qip016/) which proposed to reduce QRL emissions in order to improve the network.
 As part of the QIP process, many of the [positive and negative considerations](/blog/qip016-reduce-emission-rate-of-the-network-prevote-synopsis/) were discussed at length before being put to our first on-chain vote resulting in the QIPs approval.
 The final determination can be found on the [QIP GitHub discussion page](https://github.com/theQRL/qips/pull/32#issuecomment-975645693).

 We would like to thank everyone who participated in the worlds first post-quantum secure on-chain vote, and are happy to be pushing the fruition of that vote in the form of a hard fork.